 I am Associate Professor of Clinical Psychology and research group leader in e-health interventions for problematic substance use at Karolinska Institutet.
-From August 15, 2015 I am also project lead for the National Telephone Support Line for Problem Gamblers (stodlinjen.se).
+Since August 2015 I am Director of the National Telephone Support Line for Problem Gamblers (stodlinjen.se).
+In 2018, in collaboration with local and national experts, I launched a free Swedish-langugage online course on problem gambling for staff in social and healthcare services who encounter persons with gambling problems.
 An important contribution I am responsible for is development of the Drug Use Disorders Identification Test (DUDIT) and its in-depth correlate, the DUDIT-E. As Senior Lecturer in Clinical Psychology, I have taught behavioral medicine and problematic substance use treatment research at advanced undergraduate and graduate levels.
 I have worked clinically for 10 years as a psychotherapist at the Stockholm Center for Dependency Disorders and am a member of the Motivational Interviewing Network of Trainers (MINT).
 I was re-elected 2017 as President of the Swedish Behavioral Medicine Society after a prior term as President 2009-2015.
 My current organizational engagement with behavioral medicine is as board member of the International Society of Behavioral Medicine (ISBM) Board, since 2010 as Chair of the Education and Training Committee, with re-election for a new term 2014-2018.

 My research group studies e-health interventions for problematic substance use.
 This page summarizes published and ongoing work in the research group.

 Advanced Psychotherapy Degree, 2007, Uppsala University, Uppsala, Sweden

 MSc, 1998, Clinical Psychology, Stockholm University, Stockholm, Sweden

 Diploma in Law, 1995, Stockholm University, Stockholm, Sweden